 Terry was aware that there was a dangerous condition on his property (the hole) and he reasonably believed that a “trick or treater” would not see the hole (because the grass covered it and his eyes were covered), yet Terry did not warn Peter (either by shouting to him or putting up a sign) to avoid the hole.
 Terry also did not fix the hole before Halloween.

 While this may seem like an extreme example, it will happen more than you think this year.
 Halloween can be a great time for kids and adults alike, but one bad step can ruin everyone’s fun.
 If you are trick or treating, be careful of any unknown hidden dangers.
-If you are a homeowner, be sure to check your property before the big day and make sure you are aware of any and all possible dangerous conditions.
+If you are a homeowner, be sure to check your property for liability before the big day and make sure you are aware of any and all possible dangerous conditions.
 Don’t let your Halloween experience turn into a nightmare…